wandb/docs/docs/support/there_best_practices_launch_effectively.md

 tags:
    - launch
 ---

-1. Create your queue before you start your agent, so that you can set your agent to point to it easily.
-If you don’t do this, your agent will give errors and not work until you add a queue.
+1. Create the queue before starting the agent to enable easy configuration.
+Failure to do this results in errors that prevent the agent from functioning until a queue is added.

-  2. Create a W&B service account to start up the agent, so that it's not tied to an individual user account.
+2. Create a W&B service account to initiate the agent, ensuring it is not linked to an individual user account.

-  3. Use `wandb.config` to read and write your hyperparameters, so that they can be overwritten when re-running a job.
-Check out [this guide](/guides/track/config/#set-the-configuration-with-argparse) if you use argsparse.
+3. Use `wandb.config` to manage hyperparameters, allowing for overwriting during job re-runs.
+Refer to [this guide](/guides/track/config/#set-the-configuration-with-argparse) for details on using argparse.